Skip to content

 Tax Benefits of Direct Oil Well Investment

 Direct oil well investments get some of the most favorable tax treatment in the U.S. tax code.
-In the 37% federal bracket, these deductions can cut your effective cost of investment by 25-30% in year one alone.
+At the 37% federal bracket, these deductions can cut your effective cost by 25-30% in year one alone.

 • Intangible Drilling Costs: 100% deductible in the year incurred, typically 65-80% of total well cost